SEO Services Increase Your Targeted Traffic

 As a side benefit, the more quality content you have on your site, the more likely it is that you will attract inbound links from other sites.
 These can bring targeted traffic, but also, inbound links are considered as “votes” by the search engines, as an indicator of how important or how good your site is.
 And that translates to a better search ranking.

-SEO Rule #2 is that you simply must know what your prospective customers are searching for, and in particular, what they are searching for when they have their wallets out and they are ready to “buy.”
+You simply must know what your prospective customers are searching for, and in particular, what they are searching for when they have their wallets out and they are ready to “buy.”
 This is called keyword research.
-There are many tools available for doing keyword research, including excellent free tools like Google AdWords keyword tool, wordpot, and more.
+There are many free tools available for doing keyword research.
 Using these tools does require some knowledge and effort on your part.
 What is a broad match vs. an exact match and which should I target?
 Which keywords indicate that the customer is ready to buy?
 How do I maximize my results as a local business in the search engines?

 Write for your human audience but always be mindful of the need to sprinkle your keywords around your page.
 Use a good SEO utility to measure your keyword density and give you guidance in this area.

-SEO Rule #4: Maximize your off-page factors.
+Maximize your off-page factors.
 In other words, the afore-mentioned links from other sites.
-These links should be natural, and the anchor text should be keyword-optimized, but not too much.
+These links should be natural, and the anchor text may be keyword-optimized, but not too much.
+In fact, your “link profile” should include backlinks with a variety of anchor texts, similar to what would be naturally occurring.
 This is a tricky and evolving area.
 Google is getting better and better–and more aggressive–about identifying links that are not naturally-occurring.
-So tread carefully here.
+So tread VERY carefully here.